Dixon's Choice for Lt. Gov. 'Checks All Boxes' in Michigan

 "She checks all the boxes with Shane Hernandez," Ingham County (Lansing) GOP Chairman Tom Klunzinger shortly after Dixon tapped the former state legislator and architect as the first Hispanic lieutenant governor nominee in Water Wonderland history.

-Dixon’s selection of Hernandez came days after an AARP Michigan poll showed her trailing Democratic Gov. Gretchen Whitmer by a slim 51 to 46 percent.
+Dixon's selection of Hernandez came days after an AARP Michigan poll showed her trailing Democrat Gov. Gretchen Whitmer by a slim 51 to 46 percent.

 The Republican state convention next weekend will have to formally nominate Hernandez as Dixon's running mate, but his nomination is not likely engender much opposition.
 Dixon, a businesswoman and conservative TV commentator, handily topped the five-candidate GOP primary for governor.